 “Willpower is a limited resource.
 If we exhaust our willpower, we exhaust the mental muscles needed to inhibit our impulses and persist in the face of frustration or failure.
 That’s why, when it comes to adopting lifelong healthy habits, small steps are more effective in the pursuit of permanent change.” ~ Wendy Kranz, life coach

 “Make it a habit to have fun!
 Change up the routine; be spontaneous.
 Find opportunities to laugh and be playful and enjoy time with friends and family.
 Eating and sleeping well are important, but don’t forget how fundamentally important fun is for self-care.
 When you take care of yourself, you’re giving the best version of you to others, so it’s a win-win.” ~ Emily Kierce, Psy.
 D.

 “Years ago I was living with chronic back pain and fatigue.
-I’d seen doctors, chiropractors and physical therapists, but no one could seem to ‘fix’ me.
+I’d seen doctors, chiropractors, and physical therapists, but no one could seem to ‘fix’ me.
 I sort of felt these things were my ‘normal.’
 It wasn’t until I eliminated certain foods that I found significant relief — and had so much more energy.
 Now, when clients come to me to establish the best eating habits for their personal health, we aim to discover their ‘big why’ (which health goals are most important to them) and their ‘food truth’ (which foods help versus hinder their goals).
-Significantly changing your diet can be difficult, but when the changes are effective at making you feel your best, they become easier to adopt as habit.” ~ Jennifer Geiss, certified holistic health coach
+Significantly changing your diet can be difficult, but when the changes are effective at making you feel your best, they become easier to adopt as a habit.” ~ Jennifer Geiss certified holistic health coach

 “We’ve made a habit of philanthropy, hoping to inspire others to give of their time and financial contributions and encouraging the next generation to change the world.
 Giving makes us healthier just by the joy we get in making a difference.” ~ Dr. Joe Mullins